SUS

 Pros

-• The biggest advantage to using the SUS is that it's such an old scale that there is a large amount of industry-wide data available to help benchmark your score and understand it in the context of your peers and competitors
+• Quick and easy to administer: The SUS questionnaire is relatively short and straightforward, and it can be administered quickly and easily to a large number of participants.
+The biggest advantage is that it's such an old scale that there is a large amount of industry-wide data available to help benchmark your score and understand it in the context of your peers and competitors.

-• SUS is considered a technology-agnostic questionnaire, meaning the items aren't specific to any technology or platform.
+• Benchmarks usability: The SUS provides a benchmark for comparing the usability of different systems, which can be useful for evaluating the effectiveness of design changes and for competitive analysis.
+SUS is also considered a technology-agnostic questionnaire, meaning the items aren't specific to any technology or platform.

 Cons

-• User impressions of the experience as a whole are subject to the peak-end effect (that is, the most intense and last parts of the experience, either positive or negative, impact participants' recollections and evaluations the most);
+• Bias feedback: User impressions of the experience as a whole are subject to the peak-end effect (that is, the most intense and last parts of the experience, either positive or negative, impact participants' recollections and evaluations the most).

 What SUS Covers?